Michael Manley: Violence

 Manley was Prime Minister when Jamaica experienced a significant escalation of its political culture of violence.
 Supporters of his opponent Edward Seaga and the Jamaica Labour Party (JLP) and Manley's People's National Party (PNP) engaged in a bloody struggle which began before the 1976 election and ended when Seaga was installed as prime minister in 1980.
 While the violent political culture was not invented by Seaga or Manley, and had its roots in conflicts between the parties from as early as the beginning of the two-party system in the 1940s, political violence reached unprecedented levels in the 1970s.
 Indeed, the two elections accompanied by the greatest violence were those (1976 and 1980) in which Seaga was trying to unseat Manley.

 In response to a wave of killings in 1974, Manley oversaw the passage of the Gun Court Act and the Suppression of Crime Act, giving the police and the army new powers to seal off and disarm high-violence neighborhoods.
 The Gun Court imposed a mandatory sentence of indefinite imprisonment with hard labour for all firearms offences, and ordinarily tried cases in camera, without a jury.
 Manley declared that "There is no place in this society for the gun, now or ever."

 Violence flared in January 1976 in anticipation of elections.
 A state of emergency was declared by Manley's party the PNP in June and 500 people, including some prominent members of the JLP, were accused of trying to overthrow the government and were detained, without charges, in the South Camp Prison at the Up-Park Camp military headquarters.
 During the emergency, according to a report published on 2 November 1977, by investigative reporters Ernest Volkman and John Cummings of the New York newspaper Newsday, the U.S. Central Intelligence Agency (CIA) plotted Manley's assassination, with attempts that "were supposed to have taken place" on 14 July 1976 in Jamaica, and during a visit later in the year to Toronto.
 Manley's response to the report was "I can confirm not a shot was fired."

 Elections were held on 15 December in the 1976 Jamaican general election, while the state of emergency was still in effect.
 The PNP was returned to office, winning 47 seats to the JLP's 13.
 The turnout was a very high 85 percent.
 The state of emergency continued into the next year.
 Extraordinary powers granted the police by the Suppression of Crime Act of 1974 continued to the end of the 1990s.

 Violence continued to blight political life in the 1970s.
 Gangs armed by both parties fought for control of urban constituencies.
 In the election year of 1980 over 800 Jamaicans were killed.

-In the 1980 Jamaican general election, Seaga became Prime Minister after JLP won 51 of the 60 seats.
+In the 1980 Jamaican general election, Seaga became Prime Minister after the JLP won 51 of the 60 seats.